 Stove-Top Instructions

-- Heat a Dutch oven or soup pot (with cover) over medium to medium-high heat.
-Once hot, add olive oil and leek leaves.
-Saute leek leaves until bright green, fragrant, and soft.
+- Heat a Dutch oven or soup pot over medium heat.
+Add the olive oil and leek leaves.
+Sauté for 2-3 minutes, until the leeks are bright green, soft, and fragrant.

-- Add ground turkey and cook, breaking into crumbles, until almost completely browned.
-Once the turkey is almost cooked, stir in the tomato paste and cook about 1 minute more.
+- Add the ground turkey, breaking it into crumbles as it cooks.
+Cook until almost browned, then stir in the tomato paste and cook for 1 minute to enhance the flavor.

-- Add the low FODMAP chicken broth, sweet potatoes, chopped tomatoes, low FODMAP taco seasoning, and ground cinnamon to the turkey mixture and stir to mix.
-Adjust heat to high, and bring soup to a boil.
-Cover, reduce heat to medium-low, and simmer for 12-15 minutes or until sweet potatoes are tender.
+- Increase heat to high and bring the chili to a boil.
+Reduce heat to medium-low, cover, and simmer for 12-15 minutes or until the sweet potatoes are tender.

 Slow Cooker Instructions

-- Cook on low for about 4 hours, or until the sweet potatoes are tender.
+- Cover and cook on low for about 4 hours or until the sweet potatoes are tender.

 Storage: Refrigerate in an airtight container for up to 3-4 days.
 Freeze for up to 3 months.